percona/pmm/docs/setting-up/client/azure.md

 First of all, ensure that there is the minimal latency between PMM Server and the Azure instance.

-Second, add a firewall rule to enable access from PMM-client like this:
+Second, add a firewall rule to enable access from PMM Client like this:

 ![image](../../_images/azure-firewall.png)